liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Yijia Sun/_index.md

 ---
 # Display name
-title: Jian Li
+title: Yijia Sun
 # Full Name (for SEO)
-first_name: Jian
+first_name: Yijia
-last_name: Li
+last_name: Sun

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student(Co-supervised by Professor Yuanliang Zhai)
+role: Research Assistant
 # Organizations/Affiliations
 organizations:
   # - name: The university of Hongkong